software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 After some discussion the Scrum Team came up with the following user stories:

-1. As a user I want to know the date when a reading recommendation was added so that I know how old it is
+1. As a user I want to know the date when the reading recommendation was added so that I know how old it is
 2. As a user I want to add a category so that I can organize my recommendations
 3. As a user I want the reading recommendations to be listed from newest to oldest so that I can find the latest recommendations quickly
 4. As a user I want to see a list of categories so that I know which categories exist